debsouryadatta/associate/node-backend/README.md

 11. Put the DATABASE_URL in the .env file
 12. Add the db schema in the schema.prisma file
 13. npx prisma migrate dev --name init
+14. After trying with several approaches, finally decided not to deploy the be to vercel.
+May have issues with prisma and typescript
 ```